kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-28-today-i-used-fermats-little-theorem-outside-of-class-hackerrank-challenge-game-of-thrones-ii.markdown

 To answer this question, we need to know two facts:

-* We know that a set of characters can be a palindrome if there exists a complete bipartite graph where each vertex represents a character in the set and an edge exists between vertices if two characters are the same (the exception is for a string with an odd number of characters.
-In this case, it must be true that there exists one character which you can remove from the set so that a complete bipartite graph can be constructed from the rest of the characters in the set).
+* We know that a set of characters can be a palindrome if there exists a bipartite graph where each vertex represents a character in the set and an edge exists between vertices if two characters are the same.
+Each vertex in this graph must have degree at least 1 (the exception is for a string with an odd number of characters.
+In this case, it must be true that there exists one character which you can remove from the set so that the aforementioned graph can be constructed from the rest of the characters in the set).

 **TLDR:** A palindrome anagram of a string exists if: (1) for strings of even length, every unique character in the string can only occur an even number of times (2) for strings of odd length, there must only be one unique character that occurs in the string an odd number of times